F-I-D-O/Manuals/manuals/Linux/Ubuntu.md

 ## Possible issues

 ### `The repository '<repo>' no longer has a Release file`
-This can happen when the repository is outdated, which can happen quickly if we use non-stable (non-LTS) versions of Ubuntu.
+This can happen when the repository is outdated, which can happen quickly if we use non-stable (non-LTS) versions of OS.
 The solution is to either:

 - change the repository to a newer one manually or
 - change the url of all repositories to `http://old-releases.ubuntu.com/ubuntu/` and then upgrade the system to the newer version: